mtiller/ModelicaBook/text/source/behavior/functions/controller.rst

 is sometimes useful to integrate (external) control strategies into these models.
 In many cases, these strategies exist as C code generated for use with an embedded controller.
-This example revisits the topic of :ref:`hysteresis` but with an interesting twist.
+This example revisits the topic of :ref:`hysteresis`, but with an interesting twist.
 Instead of implementing the hysteresis behavior in Modelica using discrete states, we will implement it in an external C function.
 Although this example is extremely simple, it demonstrates all the essential steps